American wrestling star Hulk Hogan dies aged 71

 American wrestling star Hulk Hogan has died at the age of 71.

-Hogan – whose real name was Terry Bollea – was a leading figure in wrestling during the 1980s and won six WWE Championships during his career.
+Hogan, whose real name was Terry Bollea, was a leading figure in wrestling during the 1980s and won six WWE Championships.

 He faced names including Andre the Giant and Randy Savage and enjoyed a career in the media, featuring in films and television shows.